 This penetrating rising sun recently asked what scale we need to become sustainable.
 As the sun moves to the heart of matters, a ready answer was not forthcoming, which is why the question was posed.
 So, we have been pondering the response.

-We strive to raise more product and develop more customers and increase the volume and profit of our enterprise.
+We strive to raise more product and develop more customers and increase the volume and profit of our enterprises.
 Part of us envies the productivity of the industrial model.
-We want to grow so our business may be more than one person's passion, but in fact sustain our partners with a full return of wages, benefits, and livelihood into the future.
-We strive to increase scale, but to what extent?
+We want to grow so our business may be more than one person's passion.
+We want to sustain our partners and employees, with a full return of wages, benefits, and livelihood into the future.
+We accordingly strive to increase scale to achieve this, but to what extent?

 If we had proper hog-loading facilities or equipment, we wouldn't have this issue.
 The animals are so healthy, under Clark's direction, and the meat is so good that we will resolve this problem one way or another.

 Land responds differently to pressure from animals, depending on type of soil, fertility, and management.
 About 30 acres of our sheep-zone have not been mowed all year, which includes these paddocks.
 The concentration of the flock has been high enough to keep most weeds and woody species at bay.
 Clark had been diligently moving the flock every two days onto fresh 2-acre paddocks.
 This take a lot of work, erecting and taking down nets, and moving water and mineral.
 But the result is well trampled paddocks, fully grazed forbs and grasses, not much of a weed problem, and thriving lambs.
 Ironweed is the biggest culprit in our pastures, and in this picture it is hardly evident.

 It costs about $20/acre to mow a field, so that has been saved on these 30 acres.
 Can we accomplish the same on the other 60 acres of the sheep's grazing block?
 We are hopeful, which is a critical character trait in this game!